hdkesting/RichTextCleaner/RichTextCleaner.README.md

 Purpose
 -------

 Remove all styling from text that is copied from a webpage, while preserving the HTML element structure.
+This helps getting clean text into a content management system.

 Installation
 ------------

 It is a Windows desktop application.
 Unpack the RichTextCleaner.zip file, which is protected by the highly secure password "wk" (lowercase, no quotes).
 Run the .msi to install the application.
-It doesn't place an shortcut on the desktop, you'll need to find the application in the start-menu (search for "RichTextCleaner").
+It doesn't place an shortcut on the desktop, you'll need to find the application in the start-menu (search for "Rich Text Cleaner").
+*Warning* This application isn't known, so Windows and Symantec consider this a dangerous application.
+Both have ways to "install anyway".

 Usage
 -----